Financial Advisers Want to Manage the Wealth You Already Built. Financial Coaches Help You Build Wealth in the First

-In financial coaching there is no analysis or valuation of specific securities or markets, but there is education on investment strategy and risk management so that you can do your own securities analysis and make your own, independent investment decisions.
+In financial coaching, there's no analysis or valuation of specific securities or markets, but there is education on investment strategy and risk management so that you can do your own securities analysis and make your own independent investment decisions.

 Your personal financial coach will never provide a specific asset allocation recommendation to move a percentage of assets into stocks, mutual funds, bonds or any other investment, but your coach will educate you about the intricacies of asset allocation so that you can independently make an appropriate decision for yourself.

-In coaching there are no specific recommendations of investment advisers nor does the coach serve as a person who evaluates investment advisers; however, your financial coach will work with you as an unbiased partner to develop the skills you need to pick the investment adviser that is right for you and to understand the trade-offs in delegating to an investment adviser versus managing your money independently.
+However, your financial coach will work with you as an unbiased partner to develop the skills you need to pick the investment adviser who is right for you and to understand the trade-offs in delegating to an investment adviser versus managing your money independently.